 Tired Most of the Time?

-During and long after chemo treatments it was not unusual for me to feel tired.
+During and long after chemo treatments for my non-Hodgkin lymphoma, it was not unusual for me to feel tired.
 I do not mean sleepy, I mean totally exhausted.
 This was a different kind of tired.
 And I can still feel it a year later.

 Fatigue is different from being sleepy